szabgab/perlmaven.com/sites/en/pages/http-500-error.md

 perl -c app.pl
 ```

-It might be also useful to turn on warnings using the <b>-w</b> flag and to make sure there are no warnings emitted
+It might be also useful to turn on warnings using the **-w** flag and to make sure there are no warnings emitted
 by the program, but if you wrote it carefully following my suggestions to [always use warnings](/always-use-warnings)
 then this is not necessary.
 In any case you could try this: